Abhiek187/how-to-stock/README.md

 Before cloning this repo, you will need to obtain an API key from [Financial Modeling Prep](https://financialmodelingprep.com/developer/docs/).
 Then do the following:

-1. Create a virtual environment, install all dependencies, and run the Django server: `./start.sh` or `source start.sh` (See step 3 for the differences.)
+1. Create a virtual environment, install all dependencies, and run the Django server: `./start-local.sh` or `source start-local.sh` (See step 3 for the differences.)
 2. Running the shell script will generate a file at `stockhelper/.env`.
 Add the API key from Financial Modeling Prep to this file and assign it to a variable called `FMP_API_KEY` like so:

    `FMP_API_KEY=<YOUR-API-KEY>`

 3. Open `localhost:8000` in your browser.
 4. When done, press `CTRL/CMD-C` to stop the Django server.
-If you used `./start.sh`, you will return to your current shell.
-But if you used `source start.sh`, you will need to deactivate the virtual environment: `deactivate`
+If you used `./start-local.sh`, you will return to your current shell.
+But if you used `source start-local.sh`, you will need to deactivate the virtual environment: `deactivate`

 ### Docker

 Make sure [Docker](https://www.docker.com/products/docker-desktop) and [Docker Compose](https://docs.docker.com/compose/install/) are installed.
-Then run the following:
+And make sure to obtain an API key from [Financial Modeling Prep](https://financialmodelingprep.com/developer/docs/).
+Then do the following:

-1. Start up a container for this app: `docker-compose up -d`
+1. Pass in the API key and start up a container for this app: `./start-docker.sh YOUR_API_KEY`.
+On subsequent visits, the container can be spun up directly using `./start-docker.sh` or `docker-compose up -d`.
 2. Once everything's installed, open `localhost:8000` in your browser.
 3. When done, shut down and clean up the container: `docker-compose down`